Statistical properties of worm algorithms for two dimensional frustrated Ising models: Observables

 \textbf{Average number of flipped links per worm}: When a worm retraces its path, it flips the dimers along the retraced path again, in effect not flipping them in the first place.
 Thus, counting the number of flipped links is equivalent to measuring the perimeter of the closed path defined by the worm.
 This closed path is made up of a number of disconnected components in general.
-This is because every intersection of the worm with its own trace splits off a closed loop of flipped links.
+As mentioned earlier, this is because every intersection of the worm with its own trace splits off a closed loop of flipped links.
 We measure the average number of flipped links per worm $\langle p \rangle$ (summed over all closed components of that path) as a function of the return time $\tau_r$ of the worm.

 \textbf{Average number of flipped spins per worm}: After mapping back to the original spin configuration, we can measure the average number of spins on the direct lattice flipped by one worm update.
-This is equivalent to measuring the area enclosed by the closed path defined by the trace of the worm.
-Since the worm is on a torus, this area can be the either be the inner or outer area with respect to the closed path.
-We choose to always work with the smaller of these two areas, and count the corresponding number of flipped spins.
+For a simple closed loop, this would be equivalent to measuring the area enclosed by the closed path defined by the trace of the worm.
+Since the worm is on a torus, this area can be the either be the inner or outer area with respect to such a simple closed loop.
+However, since our worm is not a simple closed loop, we do not attempt to define areas in this way.
+Instead, we start with the final dimer configuration and map it to one of the two spin configurations corresponding to it (we choose one of them randomly, with equal probability).
+With this in hand, we defne the corresponding number of flipped spins to be the smaller of the two numbers for these two choices of final spin configuration.
 In our measurements, we keep track of the average number of flipped spins $\langle a \rangle$ defined in this way, and study its dependence on the number of flipped links $p$ introduced earlier.
-In this measurement too, both $\langle a \rangle$ and $p$ are summed over all closed-path components of a worm.